Ultraviolet Renormalisation of a quantum field toy model I: Introduction

 \section{Introduction}

 Ultraviolet (UV) Renormalisation is a well known and important problem in quantum field theory.
 We refer to \cite{Das:2008zze,Peskin:1995ev} for an introduction to this topic from a physical point of view.
 Even if this procedure leads to predictions in agreement with experiments, it remains a difficult mathematical problem, which is necessary to tackle if one wants to define a physical model without cutoffs.
 Nowadays, UV renormalisation goes through a Lagrangian formulation, with a renormalised Hamiltonian arising indirectly as a generator of time translations in a representation of the Poincare group.
 In this paper we are concerned with UV renormalisation at the level of Hamiltonians.
 Among other works, we refer to \cite{GlJa77_01} where both ultraviolet and spatial cutoffs have been removed for the Yukawa model and for $\Phi_2^{2n}$ in $1+1$ dimension.
-In particular, the Yukawa model requires a shift in self-energy corresponding to the ground state energy to second order in perturbation theory, together with a second order boson mass shift.
+In particular, \cite{GlJa77_01} the Yukawa model is renormalised through a shift in self-energy corresponding to the ground state energy to second order in perturbation theory, together with a second order boson mass shift.
 Their method to remove the ultraviolet cutoffs is different from ours and relies on $N_{\tau}$ estimates.
 Here we are concerned with the removal of the ultraviolet cutoff, not with the spatial cutoff, which in \cite{GlJa77_01} is removed using abstract arguments from the theory of automorphisms of operator algebras.

 The method we employ has its origin in works of Eckmann and Hepp \cite{Eck1970,Hepp1969}.
-See also \cite{Fro1974} for an adaptation of the results of \cite{Eck1970} in the context of the relativistic Nelson model.
-Our starting point is a more recent adaption from the PhD thesis of W\"unsch \cite{AW2017}, where the strategy of Eckmann was carried out in detail for Nelson type models with, e.g., a relativistic electron, where the Gross dressing transformation \cite{GriWun2018,Nel1964} does not apply.
-See also \cite{Gross1973,GuJoHi2014,MaMo2018,Sloan1974,TeTu2021} for other renormalisation methods at the level of Hamiltonians,
+See also \cite{Fro1974} for an adaptation of the results of \cite{Eck1970} in the context of the relativistic Nelson model, where the Gross dressing transformation \cite{GriWun2018,Nel1964} does not apply.
+Our starting point is a more recent adaption from the PhD thesis of W\"unsch \cite{AW2017}, where the strategy of Eckmann was carried out in detail for general models of $N$ fermions interacting with a bosonic scalar field through a linear interaction preserving the fermion number.
+See also \cite{BrDe07,De03_01,Gross1973,GuJoHi2014,Lampart2020,MaMo2018,Schmidt2019,Sloan1974,TeTu2021} for other self-energy renormalisation methods at the level of Hamiltonians, all pertaining to models with conserved fermion number, or without fermions present.